CHarrison19807/Java-Projects/README.md

-#JavaProjects
+A list of projects coded in java with a brief description of each

 Mortgage-Calculator

-    Propmts the user for three individual inputs: principle of loan, annual interest, and period of loan.
+Prompts the user for three individual inputs: principle of loan, annual interest, and period of loan.
 Rejects inputs outside a designated range and prompts the user to enter a correct input.
 Returns the monthly payment and the balance remaining after each payment until the remaining balance is $0.